ctwiebe23/rpcalc/README.md

 # DESCRIPTION

 A postfix calculator built in rust, with a companion bash script for a CLI.
-When ran with no arguments, it enters a calculator "shell" which can exited with "q".
+When ran with no arguments, it enters a calculator "shell" which can be exited with "q".

 When inside this shell, you can save functions or constants by starting a line